Ferkku/Pymodoro/README.md

 Custom sounds, keybindings, default settings and other options can be changed by editing the config.ini file.

-To set custom sounds, simply change the path for the corresponding option (can be absolute or relative)
+To set custom sounds, simply change the path for the corresponding option (can be absolute or relative).
 * For example: focusendsound = D:/sounds/custom_sound.mp3

 If you break something in the config or want to reset to defaults, you can run the resetConfig.py

+(NOTE: some audio file formats may not work!)